-Number of Securities Issued or to be Issued Upon Exercise Remaining Available For Future Issuance Under Equity Compensation Plans
+Number of Securities Issued or to be Issued Upon Exercise Number of Securities Remaining Available For Future Issuance Under Equity Compensation Plans

-Equity compensation Plans Approved By Shareholders 1,335,218
+Equity compensation Plans Approved By Shareholders 1,288,869

-LTIP-OP Units 140,350
+LTIP-OP Units 178,500

 Forfeited LTIP-OP Units (916)

+Converted LTIP-OP Units (12,917)

-Shares of Common Stock 28,503
+Shares of Common Stock 49,619

 Forfeited Shares of Common Stock (3,155)

 Equity Compensation Plans Not Approved By Shareholders

 LTIP-OP Units (sometimes referred to as profits interest units) are a special class of partnership interest in the Operating Partnership.
 LTIP-OP Units may be issued to eligible participants for the performance of services to or for the benefit of the Operating Partnership.
-Initially, LTIP-OP Units do not have full parity with the Operating Partnership's common units of limited partnership interest ("OP Units") with respect to liquidating distributions; however, LTIP-OP Units receive, whether vested or not, the same per-unit distributions as OP Units and are allocated their pro-rata share of the Company's net income or loss.
+Initially, LTIP-OP Units do not have full parity with the Operating Partnership's common units of limited partnership interest ("OP Units") with respect to liquidating distributions; however, LTIP-OP Units receive, whether vested or not, the same per-unit distributions as OP Units and are allocated their pro-rata share of the Operating Partnership's net income or loss.
 Under the terms of the LTIP-OP Units, the Operating Partnership will revalue its assets upon the occurrence of certain specified events, and any increase in the Operating Partnership's valuation from the time of grant of the LTIP-OP Units until such event will be allocated first to the holders of LTIP-OP Units to equalize the capital accounts of such holders with the capital accounts of the holders of OP Units.
-Upon equalization of the capital accounts of the holders of LTIP-OP Units with the other holders of OP Units, the LTIP-OP Units will achieve full parity with OP Units for all purposes, including with respect to liquidating distributions.
-If such parity is reached, vested LTIP-OP Units may be converted into an equal number of OP Units at any time and, thereafter, enjoy all the rights of OP Units, including redemption/exchange rights.
+Upon equalization of the capital accounts of the holders of LTIP-OP Units will achieve full parity with OP Units for all purposes, including with respect to liquidating distributions.
+If such parity is reached, vested LTIP-OP Units may be converted into an equal number of OP Units at any time and, thereafter, enjoy all the rights of OP Units, including redemption rights.